GSA/plainlanguage.gov/_pages/guidelines/conversational/shall-and-must.md

 "Shall" isn't plain English. . .
 But legal drafters use "shall" incessantly.
 They learn it by osmosis in law school, and the lesson is fortified in law practice.

-Ask a drafter what "shall" means, and you'll hear that it's a mandatory word--opposed to the permissive "may".
+Ask a drafter what "shall" means, and you'll hear that it's a mandatory word—opposed to the permissive "may".
 Although this isn't a lie, it's a gross inaccuracy. . .
 Often, it's true, "shall" is mandatory. . .
-Yet the word frequently bears other meanings--sometimes even masquerading as a synonym of "may". . .
+Yet the word frequently bears other meanings—sometimes even masquerading as a synonym of "may". . .
 In just about every jurisdiction, courts have held that "shall" can mean not just "must" and "may", but also "will" and "is".
 Increasingly, official drafting bodies are recognizing the problem. . .Many . . drafters have adopted the "shall-less" style. . .
 You should do the same.

 _Bryan Garner, Legal Writing in Plain English, 2001, pp 105-06._